 If you don’t have a SUN, fill in a dummy one, a six digit number, or if you have a SUN then add it to the field “BACS Service User Number (SUN)”.

 If you don’t have a Bacs Service User Number (SUN), you can still download Bacs payment files to submit to Telleroo.
 All you need to do is add a dummy six digit SUN to your “Payroll Settings”.
 This has been raised a few times by Xero users before (here).

 With Telleroo you are in full control of the format we push back transactions to Xero.
 Depending on the payment type, payroll or supplier payments, we either send one line per batch or one line per payment to Xero, whatever you prefer.

 Any changes you are making on Telleroo are immediately reflected in Xero.
-Some users love this feature for payroll payments in particular, as it ensures confidentiality.

 A Xero Bacs payment file contains payment records and amounts of payments to be submitted to Tellerooo.
 Provided you keep employee or supplier payment records in Xero you can download a Xero Bacs payment file.
 We advise against opening the Bacs file as it comes in a txt format which isn’t made for humans to read.
 About 90%+ of wage payments use this format, so it works.

 You can set a future date as and when you want your payments to go out.

 When using Xero with Telleroo you can set any payment date here and we will schedule your payment run for this date at 10am.